Farzy820/4x5-macropad/README.md

 ### Getting the Arduino Ready
 - Take your button and solder two wires to its contacts.
 Then, place the button near the designated hole and secure it in place with hot glue.
-- Now, get your Arduino
+- Now, get your Arduino and ill finish this later

 ## Tutorials I Followed
 - ["This Keyboard Will Make You More Productive!
 DIY Macropad Build + QMK Setup"](https://www.youtube.com/watch?v=BcXycScePHM)